SimVascular/simvascular.github.io-archive/source/documentation/quickguide/gui/_intro.md

 The SimVascular GUI provides an interface for interactively managing the input of data needed for each step in the image-based modeling pipeline.
-The GUI provides different graphical controls (aka widgets) used to input data values and methods to interact and query image and geometical data in a graphics window.
+The GUI provides different graphical controls (aka widgets) used to input data values and methods to interact and query image and geometrical data in a graphics window.

 The following table lists the controls used by the SimVascular GUI

 <table class="table table-bordered" style="width:100%">
   <tr>
     <th> Control </th>
-    <th> Descriptiton </th>
+    <th> Description </th>
     <th> Example </th>
   </tr>